web3/web3.js/README.md

 ### As Browser module
 Bower

-	$ bower install ethereum.js
+	$ bower install web3

 Component

-	$ component install ethereum/ethereum.js
+	$ component install ethereum/web3.js

 * Include `ethereum.min.js` in your html file. (not required for the meteor package)
 * Include [bignumber.js](https://github.com/MikeMcl/bignumber.js/) (not required for the meteor package)

 ## Usage
-Require the library (not required for the meteor package):
+You can require the library (not required for the meteor package):

 	var web3 = require('ethereum.js');

+Or use it directly from global namespace:

+	console.log(web3); // {eth: .., shh: ...} // it's here!

 Set a provider (QtSyncProvider, HttpProvider)